rijonrrb/amlProj/README.md

 ## Inventory Management System using Laravel

-__𝙊𝙫𝙚𝙧𝙫𝙞𝙚𝙬__ The purpose of this project is to develop an inventory management system that allows the admin and super admin of a company to easily manage their electronic stuff, IP addresses, VPN, and user list.
+__𝙊𝙫𝙚𝙧𝙫𝙞𝙚𝙬:__ The purpose of this project is to develop an inventory management system that allows the admin and super admin of a company to easily manage their electronic stuff, IP addresses, VPN, and user list.
 The system will provide a user-friendly interface that allows authorized users to manage and monitor inventory levels, generate reports, and perform other administrative tasks.
 - - - - -
 ## Features